Opened 6 years ago

 Doesn't look very nice, thought it true that once v < 0, the value of out1 is largely irrelevant.

-comment:36 Changed 3 years ago by casella
+comment:36 by Francesco Casella, 3 years ago

 @AnHeuermann, I understand you have a fix that allows to continue the situation, even though the event handling is not as good as it should be.
 Since flow reversals are rare events in simulations, I would suggest you to push it, so we can close this issue, because the feature is now implemented.